pondrejk/dizzer/apx1-carto_research_challenges.md

-Table 1
+# Appendix A: Big data related research challenges and opportunities for cartography

+TODO intro and citation

-# Research Challenges for Cartography and Geospatial Big Data
+## Research Challenges for Cartography and Geospatial Big Data

 Making sense of geospatial big data